Engagements on Lake Ontario: Operations in 1813

+The Americans followed up the retreating British towards Burlington Heights at the western end of the lake, with their lakeside flank covered by Chauncey, but were checked at the Battle of Stoney Creek.
 The American commanders had left themselves vulnerable to a potentially decisive counter-attack.
 While they were preoccupied at the western end of Lake Ontario, Commodore Yeo had arrived in Kingston, accompanied by 465 officers and seamen of the Royal Navy, to take charge of the British squadron.
 Embarking troops under Prevost, who happened to be in Kingston on public and Army business, he almost immediately attacked the American base in the Second Battle of Sacket's Harbor on 29 May.
 Although this was a strategically bold stroke, both Yeo and Prevost attacked cautiously and called off the attack when they met with stiff resistance.
 The Americans had prematurely set fire to the captured Duke of Gloucester and a heavy sloop-of-war under construction, General Pike, but managed to put out the fire when the British withdrew.
 Duke of Gloucester and large quantities of stores were destroyed, but General Pike was saved.

 Chauncey hastened back to Sacket's Harbor, and remained there awaiting the completion of General Pike.
 While the Americans declined to contest the lake, Yeo's squadron assisted in driving the American army on the Niagara peninsula back into Fort George.
 His vessels captured several unguarded batteaux carrying supplies and equipment for the American troops, and raided encampments on their line of communication.
-On 1 July, Yeo attempted to destroy General Pike while she was fitting out by mounting a raid on Sacket's Harbor in small boats, but called off the attack fearing correctly that deserters had alerted the Americans.
+On 1 July, Yeo attempted to destroy General Pike while it was fitting out by mounting a raid on Sacket's Harbor in small boats.
+He was too late to attack at dawn and was forced to wait on the north side of Blackwater Creek.
+He then called off the attack, fearing correctly that deserters had alerted the Americans.

 Chauncey's full squadron put out on 21 July.
-They first embarked a battalion of 250 infantry under Colonel Winfield Scott and contemplated an assault on the British defensive positions at Burlington Heights at the western end of the lake.
+They first embarked a battalion of 250 infantry under Colonel Winfield Scott and contemplated an assault on the British defensive positions at Burlington Heights.
 They found that the waters around the British position were too shallow to allow Chauncey's vessels to support any landing, and the defenders were too numerous and well-prepared for Scott to risk an unsupported attack.
-Instead, they briefly captured York again, this time causing little loss, and returned some property looted in the earlier attack.
+Instead, they briefly captured York again, this time causing little loss, and even returned some property looted in the earlier attack.